FreddyE1982/mcp2term/futures.md

   diagnostics (such as process tree snapshots) should be emitted.
 Provide documentation so administrators understand how to register policies and expose sample templates for common operations, including localisation examples.

+## Spinner filtering policy hooks
+- **Purpose:** Allow deployments to customise which transient spinner characters are suppressed while console echoing is paused, ensuring real diagnostic punctuation is not inadvertently filtered.
+- **Usage:** Expose a configuration surface on `ConsoleStreamProxy` and matching server configuration to override the default spinner fragment set or disable filtering.
+  Provide plugin hooks so environments that rely on bespoke progress indicators can register additional characters or entirely custom suppression logic at runtime.